Table of Contents

 The data stored in the data nodes for NDB Cluster can be mirrored; the cluster can handle failures of individual data nodes with no other impact than that a small number of transactions are aborted due to losing the transaction state.
 Because transactional applications are expected to handle transaction failure, this should not be a source of problems.

 Individual nodes can be stopped and restarted, and can then rejoin the system (cluster).
 Rolling restarts (in which all nodes are restarted in turn) are used in making configuration changes and software upgrades (see Section 7.5, “Performing a Rolling Restart of an NDB Cluster”).
 Rolling restarts are also used as part of the process of adding new data nodes online (see Section 7.7, “Adding NDB Cluster Data Nodes Online”).
-For more information about data nodes, how they are organized in an NDB Cluster, and how they handle and store NDB Cluster data, see Section 3.2, “NDB Cluster Nodes, Node Groups, Replicas, and Partitions”.
+For more information about data nodes, how they are organized in an NDB Cluster, and how they handle and store NDB Cluster data, see Section 3.2, “NDB Cluster Nodes, Node Groups, Fragment Replicas, and Partitions”.

 Backing up and restoring NDB Cluster databases can be done using the